mxbi/yahoo-finance-api/README.md

 # yahoo-finance-api
 This repo contains a collection of scripts for pulling data or compiling datasets from the unofficial Yahoo Finance API, along with some documentation.

+The [original API documentation](https://code.google.com/archive/p/yahoo-finance-managed/wikis/YahooFinanceAPIs.wiki) has been removed, however an unofficial one is in **DOCUMENTATION.md**

 ## Usage

 **get_stock.py** is a python 2 script that takes two arguments, the *stock index* and *stock name* and outputs to a csv file corresponding to the stock.
 If the CSV file already exists, it is appended to the end of the file.